 Strange Umbrellas began in 2013, promoting nights of experimental music, free-improvisation, film and art in London.
 Founded by artist & curator Blanca Regina, free Improvisor & composer Steve Beresford and experimental musician, musicologist Jack Goldstein. and film curator and visual artist Pierre Bouvier Patron.

-This will be the twenty-third ‘Strange Umbrellas’.
+This will be the twenty-fourth ‘Strange Umbrellas’.
 We’ve presented them all over London in very varied venues and also done a couple in Berlin.
 Each show consists of short and very contrasting acts, involving music both experimental and more conventional, film and video of all types, short lectures and other stuff.

 It will feature:

 Steve Beresford & Crystabel Riley (piano and electronic & drums)

 Steven Ball (vice, computer, guitar)

 cadavre exquis (2019) by Pierre Bouvier Patron & Blanca Regina

 The Bathers Series: Swimmer (1987) by Michael Maziere

 CRYSTABEL RILEY toured Japan and Europe in the late Naughties in noise trio Maria and the Mirrors, using drums, electronics and make-up.
 This was the start of her interest in patterns on skins – human and drum.

 She was later encouraged – and welcomed – into the Horse Improvised Music Club by Daniel Thompson and Sue Lynch.
 This instantly consolidated into weekly playing with Sue, who she still collaborates with.